 Campus Sustainability Grants.
 Campus Sustainability Grants are awarded to students to support sustainability efforts on campus.
 Typically three grants are awarded each year.
 Recent winners have included undergraduate students enrolled in the College of Arts and Sciences, Dolan School of Business, Engineering and Nursing.
 Recent projects have involved water collection systems, recycling innovations, energy efficiency, transportation, and food.

 The Outstanding Student in the Environment Studies program.
 Awarded annually, the prestigious Outstanding Student in the Environment Studies program award is given to a senior student enrolled in the Program who has achieved exemplary academic success and made very significant contributions to the Program and campus sustainability efforts.
 In addition to its announcement at an event during Earth Week, this Award is included in the annual College of Arts and Sciences Awards Ceremony.
-Established two decades ago, recent winners of this award include: Alexandra Gross (2008), Stacy Davis (2009), Alexandra Roem (2010), Dana August (2011), Zachary Gross (2012), Terry O’Brien (2012), Helen Nelson (2013), and Alexandra Fylypovych (2014), Kayla Urbanowski (2017), Olivia Headen (2018), and Julia Noujeim (2019).
+Established two decades ago, recent winners of this award include: Alexandra Gross (2008), Stacy Davis (2009), Alexandra Roem (2010), Dana August (2011), Zachary Gross (2012), Terry O’Brien (2012), Helen Nelson (2013), Alexandra Fylypovych (2014), Kayla Urbanowski (2017), Olivia Headen (2018), and Julia Noujeim (2019).

 Leaders in Campus Sustainability Award.
 This award is given annually by a vote of the Environment Studies program faculty to an individual or group that have made a demonstrated difference in the quality of sustainability efforts on campus.
 Created in 2012, winners of this award include:

 Student Research Award.
 The Student Research award is given annually to a students enrolled in the Program for outstanding research achievements in environment and sustainability issues.
 In addition to its announcement at an event during Earth Week, this Award is included in the annual College of Arts and Sciences Awards Ceremony.
-Given for the first time in 2013, recent winners include Joshua Robichaud (2013), Kirsten Yerger (2014, and Ian Tesmond (2014), Coleman Macuch (2017) and Katherine Biardi (2019).
+Given for the first time in 2013, recent winners include Joshua Robichaud (2013), Kirsten Yerger (2014), Ian Tesmond (2014), Coleman Macuch (2017) and Katherine Biardi (2019).

 Campus Sustainability Grants.
 Campus Sustainability Grants are awarded to students to support sustainability efforts on campus.
 Typically three grants are awarded each year.
 Recent winners have included undergraduate students enrolled in the College of Arts and Sciences, Dolan School of Business, and School of Engineering for projects focused on water collection systems, recycling innovations, energy efficiency, transportation, food and other important issues.